 Perhaps unsurprisingly, Solidoodle are no longer trading.
 As such, you can’t buy this printer directly from them, and their website has been stripped of much of its content.
 There is a dedicated GitHub account with Solidoodle design files, though, and the site still hosts different versions of Soliprint for users who may have bought their printers second-hand.

 It’s essential to note that if you buy from a third-party supplier, you’re subject to their warranty terms.
 Still, there’s an official support forum to help out if you run into any issues.
 We’ve got to give Solidoodle some credit here: even though this printer is poor and the company is bust, they’re still looking out for their customers.

-They could do more though.
+However, they could do more.
 We often find detailed manuals, troubleshooting guides, and model-specific FAQs on official websites.
 Solidoodle clearly hasn’t abandoned their website, so it’s unclear why this material is no longer available.

 Now that you’ve read about the Solidoodle Original 3D printer, are you still looking for options?
 Check out our guide on the best 3D printer here.